 As our team continues to grow, we’re moving to a bigger office by August 1!
 Here’s our new office address: 7250 Clark Street, #301 Montreal, Quebec H2R 2Y3 Located just minutes away from Jean Talon market,...Read full article

 Web Hosting just got better with PHP 7.4

-PHP 7.4 is now available on all of WHC’s web hosting, reseller hosting and Managed WordPress hosting plans.
-It delivers superior performance, adds new features, and deprecates some older features.
-You can enable PHP 7.4...Read full article
+PHP 7.4 is now available on all of WHC’s web hosting, reseller hosting, cloud and dedicated servers, and Managed WordPress hosting plans.
+It delivers superior performance, adds new features, and deprecates some older features....Read full article

 How can we help?